ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-07-CAD_Tutorial_-_Construction_Lines,_Patterns,_Trim_&_Extend-_Education_Chapter_1_Lesson_7.md

 ---

-A) Using the offset tool
+A) Using construction lines

-B) Drawing two separate circles with dimensions
+B) Using the mirror tool

-C) Using construction lines
+C) Drawing two separate circles with dimensions

-D) Using the mirror tool
+D) Using the offset tool

 ---

-Drawing two separate circles with dimensions
+C) Drawing two separate circles with dimensions

 ///